 - Guide dogs travel for free and are allowed on all passenger decks and in the owners' cabin (but must wear a harness or jacket).

-- On STENA ferries serving Scandinavian routes (to Sweden, Norway, Latvia) must have valid EU pet passport with standard information about the animal's identity, vaccinations (other treatments).
+On STENA ferries serving Scandinavian routes (to Sweden, Norway, Latvia) must have valid EU pet passport with standard information about the animal's identity, vaccinations (other treatments).
 Pets also must have approved microchip (or tattoo) and rabies vaccination by an authorized veterinarian.
-Pets traveling to Norway must be treated for tapeworm.
+Pets travelling to Norway must be treated for tapeworm.
 Passengers with pets must arrive at the port at least 1-hour prior to departure.

 All STENA ships have onboard kennels, of which 7x big (100x97x94 cm), 2x medium-sized (100x64x108 cm) and 16x small (100x65x50 cm).
 All cabins provide TV monitoring of the kennels.
 Visits of the pet during the voyage are recommended.